wesyancy/wesyancy/README.md

 I’m a creative, impact-driven front-end developer specializing in building scalable and performant web applications using React, Django, and AWS.

 I love rock-climbing, soccer, and spending time with my family.
-Guilty pleasure: watching Love Island w/ my girlfriend and our cats.
+Guilty pleasure: watching trash reality TV w/ my fiance and our cats.
 <!--
 **wesyancy/wesyancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.